sciZer0/7/v/README.md

 * on dismissing a person (possibly anonymous) from the position of Contributor.
 * on changing – either increasing or decreasing – the donation rate by 5%

-The applicant (person) in order to prove their qualification and usefulness for the Vote blockchain, and through this become Contributor, can use Hyde Park.